Aasna-S/research-administration-analytics-/sql/README_SQL.md

 The CSV source/reference tables are assumed to have already been loaded into `STAGING`.
-For the portfolio, ingestion was intentionally kept simple rather than presenting a production `STAGE` / `COPY INTO` / Snowpipe process that was not actually implemented.
+For the portfolio, ingestion was intentionally kept simple rather than presenting a production `STAGE` / `COPY INTO`  process that was not actually implemented.

 ## 2. `02_standardize_sources.sql`
 Creates: